-Bentonite clay also contains minerals such as silica, calcium, magnesium, sodium, iron, and potassium.
+Bentonite clay is also rich in minerals like silica, calcium, magnesium, sodium, iron, and potassium.

 A good quality bentonite clay is grey or cream in color — steer clear of white “bentonite clay” (since it’s likely not actually bentonite clay).
 It is very fine, has a velvet feel, is odorless and non-staining.
 I get my bentonite clay from Mountain Rose Herbs — it’s my go-to for the highest quality herbal remedy and DIY natural skincare ingredients!

 So how can you use this oh-so-special clay in your natural health and beauty routine?

 There’s a seemingly endless number of ways to put bentonite clay to good use!